 Don't Let a Mistake Ruin Your Child's Chances—Call Matthew Maddox

-One shoplifting mistake doesn’t have to keep your child out of college or from getting a job.
+One shoplifting mistake doesn't have to keep your child out of college or from getting a job.
 There are many ways we can fight against the charge.
 If your juvenile is facing theft charges, we can help.
-Reach out to the Maddox Law Firm by calling 972-373-3635 or send us a message.
+Reach out to Maddox Law by calling 972-546-2496 or send us a message.